 Students are also required to pass a practicum each quarter to ensure they are prepared for the next quarter's competencies.
-To meet the program clinical case requirements for the "AST Core Curriculum for Surgical Technology 6th edition" during externship, the student must complete 120 scrubbed cases.
+To meet the program clinical case requirements for the "AST Core Curriculum for Surgical Technology 7th edition" during externship, the student must complete 120 scrubbed cases.

+Surgical Rotation Case Requirements

+Surgical Specialty Total # of Cases Required Minimum # of First Scrub Cases required Maximum # of Second Scrub Cases that can be Applied Towards 120 Cases

+General Surgery 30 20 10

+Surgical Specialties 90 60 30

-Surgical Rotation Case Requirements Surgical Specialty Total # of Cases Required Minimum # of First Scrub Cases required Maximum # of Second Scrub Cases that can be Applied Towards 120 Cases General Surgery 30 20 10 Surgical Specialties Cardiothoracic (CT) ENT EYE GU Neuro Ob-Gyn Oral/Maxillofacial (OM) Peripheral vascular (PV) Plastics (Pl) 90 60 30 Procurement/ Transplant (Trans) Diagnostic Endoscopy Bronchoscopy Colonoscopy Cystoscopy EGD ERCP Esophagoscopy Laryngoscopy Panendoscopy Sinoscopy Ureteroscopy 10 diagnostic endoscopy cases may be applied toward the second scrub cases Labor & Delivery 5 vaginal delivery cases may be applied toward the second scrub cases Totals 120 80 40
+Peripheral vascular (PV) Plastics (PI) Procurement/ Transplant (Trans) Diagnostic Endoscopy Bronchoscopy Colonoscopy Cystoscopy EGD ERCP Esophagoscopy Laryngoscopy Panendoscopy Sinoscopy Ureteroscopy 10 diagnostic endoscopy cases may be applied toward the second scrub cases Labor & Delivery 5 vaginal delivery cases may be applied toward the second scrub cases Totals 120 80 40

-Surgical Rotation Case Requirements 6TH Edition
+Surgical Rotation Case Requirements 7TH Edition

 - 1. The total number of cases the student must complete is 120. - 2.
 Students are required to complete 30 cases in General Surgery.
-Twenty of the cases must be in the First Scrub Role. - Students are required to complete 90 cases in various surgical specialties.
+Twenty of the cases must be in the First Scrub Role. - 3.
+Students are required to complete 90 cases in various surgical specialties.
 Sixty of the cases must be in the First Scrub Role and evenly distributed between a minimum of four surgical specialties.
 Note: 15 is the maximum number of cases that can be counted in any one surgical specialty. - 4.
-The surgical technology program is required to verify through the surgical rotation documentation the student's progression in First and Second Scrubbing surgical procedures of increased complexity as he/she moves towards entry-level graduate abilities.

-- 5. Diagnostic endoscopy cases and vaginal delivery cases are not mandatory.
+The surgical technology program is required to verify through the surgical rotation documentation the student's progression in First and Second Scrubbing surgical procedures of increased complexity as they move towards entry-level graduate abilities. - 5.
+Diagnostic endoscopy cases and vaginal delivery cases are not mandatory.
 Note: up to ten diagnostic endoscopic cases and five vaginal delivery cases can be counted towards maximum number of Second Scrub Role cases. - 6.
 Observation cases must be documented, but do not count towards the 120 required cases. - 7.
 Cases will be counted according to surgical specialty.
 Examples: - Trauma patient requires a splenectomy and repair of a LeFort I fracture.
 Two cases can be counted and documented since the splenectomy is general surgery specialty and repair of LeFort I is oral/maxillofacial surgical specialty. - Patient requires a breast biopsy followed by mastectomy.
 It is one pathology, breast cancer, and the specialty is general surgery: therefore, it is counted and documented as one procedure- one case.